-The annual staff Christmas party is a milestone of sorts for most businesses.
+The annual staff holiday party is a milestone of sorts for most businesses.

 As well as being a chance for the staff to blow off a little steam, it very often marks the end of some phase in a company’s growth or development.
 You may have completed a successful merger, survived a tough year, landed a prize client or had to lay off good staff to reach this particular juncture.